 Creature of the Deep is the third release by alternative rock band Ahsoka.
 Keeping an all too common genre of rock exciting is not an easy thing to do however as a three piece with a vocalist, guitarist, drummer and no bassist, the band are doing just that.
 The absence of a bass player is not something that is easily noticed with Ahsoka.
 They are not lacking in anyway and use this as a tool for making themselves stand out in what can be seen as the oversaturated Brighton music scene.
 Using pedals and DIs to emulate a bass sound Ahsoka offers a unique twist on conventional rock.

-The storytelling in Creature of the Deep is one of an insidious tale.
-The story consists of a sea creature living in the depths of the Brighton sea who can sense the tormenting and harassing desires of despicable men.
+The storytelling in Creature of the Deep is an insidious tale.
+The story tells the tale of a sea creature living in the depths of the Brighton sea who can sense the tormenting and harassing desires of despicable men.
 When these men get close the huntress-like creature preys on them and marks them up as her next meal.
 When the day finally comes that the world is rid of such heinous harassment and her appetite has been whet, the creature will return to the depths.
 Would these vile predators still exist if there was an unrelenting huntress, a creature of the deep on the loose looking for them?
 Do not feed her.
 Fear her.

 Opening with a menacing guitar Creature of the Deep entices you into its clutches and holds you captive on a knife‘s edge.
 With an eerie feeling from the get-go this song is instantly unskippable as you feel the need to know what is going on and what is happening next.